How To Cultivate a Flow State

 Develop a skill - run, run, run!

-Set clear goals that challenge you - 5k, 10k, half-marathon, marathon, with specific times you want to hit
+Set clear goals that challenge you.
+Race a 5k, 10k, half-marathon, or marathon, and set specific times you want to hit

 Use resources (hint hint, Weav Run! 😉) to help you get there!